bxparks/AceSorting/examples/AutoBenchmark/README.md

 # AutoBenchmark

-Determine the speed of various AceCommon functions and algorithms.
+Determine the speed of various AceSorting functions, for various array sizes.

 **Version**: AceSorting v0.1